darmoyanalina/push_swap/README.md

 A basic sorting strategy used for small or nearly sorted inputs.

-Example approaches:
-- insertion-style sorting
-- selection-style sorting
-- simple minimum extraction
+We used an insertion sort for this cases.
 This approach is simple but inefficient for large inputs.

 ---

 ### 2️⃣ Medium Algorithm — O(n√n)

-For medium complexity inputs, the program divides the dataset into **chunks**.
+For medium complexity inputs we chose the chunk sort.
+The program divides the dataset into **chunks**.

 Steps:
-1. Split numbers into √n chunks
+1. Split numbers into nearly √n chunks
 2. Push chunk ranges into stack **b**
 3. Reassemble them back into **a** in sorted order